freifunk-saar/ff-node-monitor/README.md

 vagrant up ff-service
 ```

-If you want to send out emails configure [msmtp](https://wiki.debian.org/msmtp)
+If you want to send out emails, one easy option is [msmtp](https://wiki.debian.org/msmtp).

 For gmail (with deactivated 2-factor login) use this configuration in `/etc/msmtprc`: